Jip-Hop/sedunlocksrv-pba/README.md

 Resolution order:
 **built-in defaults → `build.conf` (or `BUILD_CONFIG`) → `--config=FILE` → remaining CLI flags**

+Network values are validated after that resolution step.
+This includes values loaded from `build.conf`, not only CLI flags.
+Static IPv4 builds require a valid `IP_ADDR` and contiguous dotted `NETMASK`; optional `GATEWAY` and `DNS` values must be valid IPv4 addresses, and the gateway must be in the same subnet.

 Useful flags:
 - `--clean`: remove build artifacts and cache before building.
 - `--ssh`: include SSH unlock interface (`dropbear`) in the image.